jllottes/jllottes.github.io/_sources/Projects/prime_or_not/prime_or_not.rst

 -  the formula :math:`a^{p} \equiv a \ (\text{mod } p)` holds for all
    :math:`0 \leq a < p`

 We will call such numbers *false primes*.
-The smallest number which is a false prime is 561.
+The smallest number (besides 1) which is a false prime is 561.